shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 <p align="center">Good predictions made using the model</p>
 </p>

 As you can see, these are all really good predictions, and in my opinion are very usable.
-The dice similarity coefficients for these predictions are: ???, ???, and ???.
-This supports the accuracy of this prediction.

 However, not all predictions are this good.
-For example, take a look at the following prediction.
+For example, take a look at the following two predictions.

 <p align="center">
   <img src="https://github.com/maxhornigold/PatternFlow/blob/topic-recognition/recognition/ISIC%20Data%20Set%20With%20UNet/Images/Prediction%20Images/Figure%202020-11-03%20162140%20(102).png">